 Widely considered one of the top ten dive sites in the world, Similan National Park is a playground for divers.
 Diving the nine Similan Islands allows you to see the best of what Thailand has to offer, in a relatively compact area and with excellent visibility.
-Here, you can expect to spot plenty of macrolife as well as giants of the sea such as Manta Rays and Whale Sharks.
+Here, you can expect to spot plenty of macrolife as well as giants of the sea such as Manta Rays, Turtles and Whale Sharks.
 In particular, elephant head rock and Christmas point are teeming with marine life.

 Surin Islands (Richelieu Rock, Koh Bon and Koh Tachai)

 The Surin Islands may not be quite as famous as their sibling the Similans, however they too boast spectacular opportunities for diving in Thailand.
 In particular, several sites offer the opportunity to spot sea life include blacktip reef sharks, manta rays and sea turtles.
 They are especially common around Koh Bon and Koh Tachai.
 In addition, the fabulous Richelieu rock is considered a hotspot for whale sharks, and one of the best dive sites in Thailand.

 Koh Lanta (Hin Daeng, Koh Haa and Hin Muang)